-Your Guide to Church Construction and Building Programs
+Your Guide to Church Construction and Church Building Programs

-Preparing to Build discusses the process from visioning to selecting a builder and discusses topics including: space planning, design, financing, capital campaigns, land acquisition, organizing a building committee, and special information for smaller or start-up churches.
-The book concludes with several appendices, including a readiness to build assessment.
+Preparing to Build discusses the process from visioning to selecting a builder and discusses topics including space planning, design, financing, church capital campaigns, land acquisition, organizing a building committee, and special information for smaller or start-up churches.
+The book has several appendices, including a readiness to build assessment.

 Visit the Preparing to Build church building guide website for more information and to download your FREE 53 PAGE PREVIEW.